ZeidLab/EzQuery/README.md

     List<Profile> profiles = queryBuilder.GetResult<Profile>();
 ```
 > We support `FULL JOIN, INNER JOIN, LEFT JOIN, RIGHT JOIN` and the default is **INNER JOIN**.
-> The 3rd parrameter is an ENUM and you can use it like below:
+> The 3rd parameter is an ENUM and you can use it like below:

 ```csharp
     .Join<User,Profile>(nameof(User.Id),nameof(Profile.UserId),JoinTypes.INNER)